5. Evaluation criteria

 Please note, if an adoption support agency is an individual, the inspection will focus on the relevant parts of these grade descriptors.
 In most instances ‘leaders and managers’ or ‘staff’ can be replaced with the ‘registered person.’

-The agency is managed effectively and efficiently by a permanent, suitably experienced and qualified registered manager.
+The agency is managed effectively and efficiently by a permanent, suitably experienced and qualified registered manager or individual registered provider.
 Urgent action is taken to address any vacancy of the registered manager post.

 The agency is properly staffed and resourced to meet the needs of service users.
 Staff are suitably vetted and qualified and are able to deliver high-quality services.
 Arrangements for recruitment and appraisals are robust.